MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

 On the Linux host machine, use the following commands to install adutil-preview based on the linux distribution.

 > [!NOTE]
-> For this preview version, we are aware that on certain Linux distributions, if the Adutil installation is attempted without the ACCEPT_EULA parameter the installation
-> experience is hindered.
-Hence our recommendation below for now is to install the adutil-preview tool with the ACCEPT_EULA=Y set, you can read the preview EULA[Link to the page with PReview EULA] ahead of the
+> For this preview version, we are aware that on certain Linux distributions, if the adutil installation is attempted without the `ACCEPT_EULA` parameter, the installation experience is hindered.
+Our recommendation below is to install the adutil-preview tool with `ACCEPT_EULA=Y` set.
+You can read the preview [EULA](https://go.microsoft.com/fwlink/?linkid=2151376) ahead of the installation.
-> installation.
 We are actively working on this and this should be fixed for the GA release.

 ### RHEL